- General Information

 - See Also – Letter of Good Standing

-Tax Clearance Certificates are required as part of the process to withdraw a foreign corporation from Utah.
+Verification of good standing is required as part of the process to withdraw a foreign corporation from Utah.

 To legally conduct business in Utah, a corporation (profit, nonprofit, domestic or foreign) must register with the Utah Department of Commerce.
 To legally cease doing business once registered, a corporation must dissolve (if domestic) or withdraw (if foreign) the corporation with the Utah Department of Commerce, Division of Corporations.
 Until a registered corporation legally dissolves or withdraws, it is required to continue to file and pay Utah corporation income/franchise taxes.